farmerbb/Taskbar/README.md

 ### Running tests

 Taskbar uses [Robolectric](https://github.com/robolectric/robolectric) as its unit testing framework.
-The entire test suite can be run with `./gradlew test`, or you can generate a Jacoco coverage report using `./gradlew jacocoTestReport`.
+The entire test suite can be run with `./gradlew testFreeDebug`, or you can generate a Jacoco coverage report using `./gradlew jacocoTestFreeDebugUnitTestReport` which will be output to the `app/build/jacoco/jacocoHtml` directory.
 If you contribute code improvements such as bug fixes, we recommend writing tests alongside it using Robolectric.

 ## For Third-Party App Developers